Query Response Time Plugin

 Both plugins need to be installed to get meaningful statistics.

-Although the plugin's shared library is distributed with MariaDB by default, the plugin is not actually installed by MariaDB by default.
-There are two methods that can be used to install the plugin with MariaDB.
+Although the plugin's shared library is distributed with MariaDB by default, the plugins are not actually installed by MariaDB by default.
+There are two methods that can be used to install the plugins with MariaDB.

 INSTALL SONAME 'query_response_time';